Chapter 6 of 11

 The Enterprise tier often exists primarily to make the Pro tier look like a bargain.
 By placing a very expensive option next to a moderate one, the moderate option feels more reasonable.

-Result: More customers choose Pro instead of Starter, increasing ARPU.
+Result: More customers choose Pro instead of Starter, increasing ARPU without increasing friction.

 Feature Gating Strategy